• Skip to primary navigation

 • You can bake the mac at the end, if you want, with some cheese on top or eat it straight from the pot.
 Our family likes it both ways, so I often skip the baking step.

-Serve your delicious homemade Mac and Cheese with some Oven Roasted Broccoli and Slow Cooker Cinnamon Apples (or just apple slices), and you’ve got a down-home, well-rounded meal on the cheap!
+Serve your delicious homemade mac and cheese with one of these side dishes, and you’ve got a down-home, well-rounded meal on the cheap!

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!